+We set out to transform a traditional onboarding framework into a seamless digital journey.
+A faster, clearer path to market for Sage partners.
 Sage has one of the world's largest accounting partner networks.
 Getting new partners productive quickly is a real operational problem.
-Whether a partner is based in London, Lagos or Los Angeles, the experience needs to be consistent.
+Whether a partner is based in London, Paris or Vancouver the experience needs to be consistent.

 The traditional approach is expensive and slow.
 You film content, it goes out of date, you film it again.
 You enter a new market, you localise, you rebuild.
 The budget compounds and the quality still varies.
 We were asked to find a better way.

-A series of AI-generated mentor avatars, styled to Sage's brand and set inside their actual offices.
-The characters were built to feel like part of the team rather than something bolted on.
+A video series featuring AI-generated mentors (avatars), styled to Sage's brand and set inside their actual offices.
+The characters were built to feel like part of the team, each with their own specialist skill, designed to guide partners along their onboarding journey.

 New partners get a welcome that feels considered and local.
 When Sage needs to update the content or add a new language, it takes hours rather than months.
 The cost of a new market doesn't require a new production.